burghardt/easy-wg-quick/README.md

 ## Usage

 Script do not require any arguments.
-Just run it and it will create usable Wireguard configuration for hub and one peer.
+Just run it and it will create usable WireGuard configuration for hub and one peer.
 Any sequential invocation creates another peer configuration within same hub.

     ./easy-wg-quick # 1st run creates hub configuration and one client